nikonet-us/naas-automation-platform/README.md

 6. **Deploy**: The validated configurations are rolled out to the live network.
 The deployment is automated to ensure consistent and accurate application of the changes, with minimal manual intervention and disruption to existing services.

-7. **Operate**: Once deployed, the network’s performance is monitored in real-time.
-This phase ensures that the changes are functioning as expected, and any issues that arise are detected and addressed promptly.
+7. **Operate**: Once deployed, the network configurations and services are validated to ensure they are functioning as intended.
+This phase focuses on checking the stability of the deployment, identifying and resolving any potential issues related to configuration, hardware, or services, ensuring the network operates smoothly post-deployment.

-8. **Monitor and Feedback**: Continuous monitoring collects performance data and telemetry from the deployed configurations.
-This feedback is analyzed and used to inform future network changes, driving a continuous improvement loop for network operations.
+8. **Monitor and Feedback**: After deployment, network performance and stability are continuously monitored by collecting real-time telemetry data.
+This data provides insights into the health of the network and helps detect potential issues early.
+The feedback gathered from monitoring not only addresses immediate concerns but also informs future improvements, optimizing network operations through adjustments to automation workflows and system resources.

 ## NaaS Automation Platform Core Technologies and Their Roles